silentorb/marloth-story/books/fairytale/part2.md

 She loathed herself.

-<div class="scene-break">* * *</div>
+* * *

 The King stood alone in his throne room, warring with a past he had thought had been put to rest.
-He considered his throne, and then sat beside it.
+He considered his throne, and then sat on the steps beside it.
 In his hand he held the book of rules.
 After some time, he opened the book and began to read.
 As he read, a man walked up and sat beside him.

 "You didn't hurt the zombie child." said the man.
 "Why didn't you?"

-The King didn't turn to look up.
-He just continued staring at the book and said "That boy.
+The King didn't look up.
+He just continued staring at the book and said, "That boy.
 I have seen many zombie children, but never one like that.
 I can't imagine that he is innocent, and yet he doesn't appear to be bent on malice either.
 He actually read the book of rules!
 What zombie child would ever do that?
 And he did not appear to flinch at the